Microorganism-Host-Environment Interactions (MHEI)

 During the course, several TU are dedicated to professional integration, during which students work on their professional and personal projects.

-Teaching content M1 - Semester 1
+m1 course content - semester 1

 COMMON TRACK for Profiles 1 and 2: